ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 From the **menu**, select **Classic Infrastructure**.
 2. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.
-3. Locate the new volume, and click the ellipsis (**...**).
+3. Locate the new volume and click the ellipsis (**...**).
 4. Click **Authorize Host**.
-5. To see the list of available devices or IP addresses, first, select whether you want to authorize access based on device type or subnets.
+5. To see the list of available devices or IP addresses, first, select whether you want to authorize access based on device types or subnets.
    - If you choose Devices, you can select from Bare Metal Server or Virtual server instances.
-   - If you choose IP address, first, select the subnet where your host resides.
+   - If you choose IP address, select the subnet where your host resides.
-6. From the filtered list, select one or more hosts that can access the volume and click **Save**.
+6. From the filtered list, select one or more hosts that are supposed to access the volume and click **Save**.

 Alternatively, you can authorize the host through the SLCLI.
 ```